-- Late to class or Form, 5 minutes or less, 3 times in a two-week period. - No sports uniform. - Forgetting to bring the College diary to class. - Unprepared for class 3 times in a cycle determined by the teacher. - Incorrect use of iPad or Chrome Book, first offence only. - If after File Check Friday an item is still missing when rechecked the following Monday. - Failure to return a loan Chromebook or Power Pack to the IT Department at the end of the day that it was loaned out to the student.
+- Late to class or Form, 5 minutes or less, 3 times in a two-week period. - No sports uniform. - Unprepared for class 3 times in a cycle determined by the teacher. - Incorrect use of Chrome Book, first offence only. - If after File Check Friday an item is still missing when rechecked the following Monday. - Failure to return a loan Chromebook or Power Pack to the IT Department at the end of the day that it was loaned out to the student.